PratyushBalaji/100-Monkeys/README.md

     returnedArr = doors[:] # copies array in its entirety ...
 ```

+Although this is a potentially expensive operation, since all the solutions perform it, it shouldn't affect our comparisons.

 ## Solution 1 : Brute Force
 **Time complexity : O($n^2$)**